 Now, if you want to get technical, that triple sec pour would be 1/5 ounce and the juices and syrup 2/5 ounce each.
 Those are not common pours and it's difficult to be that precise, so the numbers have been rounded off to standard pours.
 It's also important to remember that any drink ingredient can (and should) be adjusted to your personal taste.

 There are a few possible reasons why someone may write a cocktail recipe in parts.

-Balancing the Imperial versus Metric systems.
+Balancing the imperial versus metric systems.
 Remember that not everyone uses the same measuring system.
-In the United States, we still use the Imperial system and the rest of the world uses the Metric system.
+In the United States, we still use the imperial system and the rest of the world uses the metric system.
 By writing it in parts, the recipe becomes universal to more drinkers throughout the world.

 Customizing the size of a cocktail.
 Parts can also be helpful when you want to increase or decrease a drink's volume without changing the ratio of the ingredients.

 For instance, if you want to transform the sea breeze into a martini, you would pour 1 part cranberry juice, 1/2 part vodka, and 3/4 part grapefruit juice.
-You might do this with 1 1/2 ounces cranberry juice, 3/4 ounce vodka, and just over 1 ounce grapefruit juice.
+You might do this with 1 1/2 ounces cranberry juice, 3/4 ounce vodka, and just over 1 ounce of grapefruit juice.
 The cocktail will taste the same as it does when served in a highball glass, but now you can shake it and serve it in a cocktail glass without ice for a fancier presentation.

 Mixing a punch of any size.
 Another common use for parts in cocktail recipes is when we're making a party punch.
-When a punch recipe is written in parts, you can quickly mix it up as a single drink or transform it into a punch for any number of guests.
+When a punch recipe is written in parts, you can quickly mix it up as a single drink or transform it into a party punch for any number of guests.

-Whenever you're faced with a recipe that uses "parts," remember to always begin by determining your basic measurement—your "one part"—then adjust everything from there.
+So, whenever you're faced with a recipe that uses "parts," remember to always begin by determining your basic measurement—your "one part"—then adjust everything from there.